 Language proficiency

-For example, the United Kingdom requires passing an English test and demonstrating knowledge of life in the UK during the naturalization process, as do Sweden and the Netherlands, which require passing the Civic Integration Examination with a language proficiency assessment.
+Examples of this include the United Kingdom that requires passing an English test and demonstrating knowledge of life in the UK during the naturalization process.
+The same goes for Sweden and the Netherlands, which require passing the Civic Integration Examination alongside a language proficiency assessment.

 Dual citizenship considerations